santacodes/santacodes/README.md

 ## I'm a high schooler and I love automation and AI :)
 - ⌨️ Currently learning TensorFlow.
 - 💻 Love using Linux.
-Currently Using ArchLinux
+Currently Using Arch Linux
 - :globe_with_meridians: [Check out my LinkedIn](https://www.linkedin.com/in/santhosh-sundaram-897324204)

 ### I am familiar with